Cheapest Everest Base Camp Trek - 12 Days

 Included

-• One highly experienced, helpful, and friendly guide with Government assigned License and High Altitude-trained.
+• One highly experienced, helpful, and friendly guide with a government-assigned License and High-altitude risk management training.

 • Accident insurance for all staff